GyroTools/gtagora-connector-matlab/README.md

 # gtagora-connector

-gtagora-connector is a python library to access GyroTools' Agora system.
+gtagora-connector-matlab is a Matlab library to access GyroTools' Agora system.

 ## Installation